sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Recommended
 ```

-### Network management

-An application used to manage network infrastructure, ensuring proper functioning, security, and performance.
+**Network Management Application:** This {term}`application component <application component>` is an application used to manage network infrastructure, ensuring proper functioning, security, and performance.

 ```{list-table}
 :header-rows: 1